-Any unauthorised disclosure will be regarded as Reportable Conduct and also a disciplinary matter and will be managed in accordance with the Service's Counselling and Discipline policy.
+Any unauthorised disclosure will be regarded as a disciplinary matter and will be managed in accordance with the Service's Counselling and Discipline policy.

-The person speaking up should, however, be informed that the maintenance of such anonymity may make it less likely that the alleged Reportable Conduct can be substantiated in any subsequent investigation.
+The person speaking up should, however, be informed that the maintenance of such anonymity may make it less likely that the alleged reportable conduct can be substantiated in any subsequent investigation.